j-haacker/cryoswath/docs/prerequisites.rst

 This will setup a directory structure, download the package, and download some small auxiliary files.
 Large resource dependency need to be downloaded manually.

+The above installation is the recommended.
+Refer to the readme for a variety of alternatives that may help incase of issues.
+Among the alternatives, there is a fallback strategy using a docker container.

 Data dependencies
 -----------------